CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: DISCUSSION

 Our findings further demonstrate that CLEAR-HPV is not tied to a specific attention mechanism or MIL architecture, but can be applied consistently across diverse attention-based backbones.
 Despite differences in model architecture and attention formulation, CLEAR-HPV relies on the attention learned for the prediction task to organize the latent $h$-space, resulting in stable and robust morphologic concept discovery.
 This architectural robustness indicates that CLEAR-HPV functions as a general concept discovery framework that can be integrated with a wide range of attention-based MIL models without requiring model-specific modification.

-CLEAR-HPV concepts generalized across three cohorts, TCGA-HNSCC, TCGA-CESC, and CPTAC-HNSCC, in the strict zero-shot transfer setting.
+CLEAR-HPV concepts demonstrate cross-cohort consistency across TCGA-HNSCC, TCGA-CESC, and CPTAC-HNSCC in a strict zero-shot transfer setting.
 Despite substantial variation in staining, scanner characteristics, and cohort composition~\cite{Stacke2021DomainShiftHistopathology, Zarella2019PracticalWSI}, the same ``basaloid'' and ``keratinizing'' concepts appeared consistently across cohorts (datasets).
-This reproducibility and stability indicate that CLEAR-HPV captures transferable morphologic signals associated with HPV status rather than dataset-specific artifacts --- an essential property for translational deployment.
+This reproducibility and stability indicate that CLEAR-HPV captures transferable morphologic signals associated with HPV status rather than dataset-specific artifacts, even under substantial domain shift, although some degradation in ranking performance is observed in certain transfer settings.
+Importantly, these results reinforce that CLEAR-HPV is designed to preserve predictive signal in an interpretable representation rather than to optimize classification performance, and thus minor changes in standard metrics should be interpreted in the context of this trade-off.

 The concept-fraction vectors produced by CLEAR-HPV also retained prognostic information (important for survival analysis) in TCGA-HNSCC, even though the concepts were learned solely from HPV supervision without any concept-level annotation or supervision.
 This shows that reorganizing the MIL latent space can preserve broader tumor biology and that interpretable concept profiles can serve as compact descriptors for downstream clinical tasks.